localstack/localstack/README.md

 ## Running

-By default, LocalStack gets started inside a Docker container using this command:
+By default, LocalStack is started inside a Docker container by running:

 ```
 localstack start